Good Will Hunting: Cast

-The cast includes Casey Affleck and Cole Hauser as Will's friends Morgan O'Mally and Billy McBride, respectively; real-life mathematician John Mighton as Lambeau's assistant Tom; Scott William Winters as Clark, an Harvard student with whom Will has a debate; George Plimpton as Will's court-ordered therapist Henry Lipkin; Jimmy Flynn as Judge Malone; Christopher Britton and David Eisner as two of the company executives that interview Will; Alison Folland as a MIT student; and Bruce Hunter as a NSA agent that interviews Will.
-Film director Harmony Korine makes a cameo appearance as Herve, a prisoner Will sees in jail.
+The cast includes Casey Affleck and Cole Hauser as Will's friends Morgan O'Mally and Billy McBride respectively; real-life mathematician John Mighton as Lambeau's assistant Tom; Scott William Winters as Clark, a Harvard student with whom Will argues; George Plimpton as Will's court-ordered therapist Henry Lipkin; Jimmy Flynn as Judge Malone; Christopher Britton and David Eisner as two of the company executives that interview Will; Alison Folland as a MIT student; and Bruce Hunter as a NSA agent that interviews Will.
+Film director Harmony Korine and visual artist Francesco Clemente make cameo appearances as Herve, a prisoner that Will sees in jail, and as a hypnotherapist respectively.

 Production

 Writing

-Actors and screenwriters Ben Affleck and Matt Damon met in their hometown of Cambridge, Massachusetts, becoming friends at the age of eight and ten, respectively.
+Actors and screenwriters Ben Affleck and Matt Damon met in their hometown of Cambridge, Massachusetts, becoming friends at a young age.
 Years later, Damon started writing Good Will Hunting as a final assignment for a playwriting class that he attended in his fifth year at Harvard, turning in a script of around 40 pages instead of the one-act play requested by his professor.

 Damon said that only the scene of Will and Sean's first meeting survived verbatim from the first script.
-He wrote in it his then-girlfriend, Skylar Satenstein, a medical student at Harvard that later married Lars Ulrich of Metallica.
-Damon left university after getting a role in the 1993 film Geronimo: An American Legend and joined Affleck in Los Angeles, bringing with him the script.
-He asked for Affleck's input, leading to the beginning of their long-standing creative collaboration with Good Will Hunting.
-Affleck and Damon were inspired to work on the script by Quentin Tarantino's success story with the production of his 1992 film Reservoir Dogs, which had been picked up despite him being a store clerk due to word of mouth: Tarantino had talked about the film with producer Lawrence Bender, who brought the script to film star Harvey Keitel, whose interest in starring in it led to Tarantino being able to find funding for the film.
-In Los Angeles, the duo secured small roles in films and commercials, sharing their earnings to sustain themselves while trying to break in the film industry without much success.
+He left university after getting a role in the 1993 film Geronimo: An American Legend and joined Affleck in Los Angeles, bringing the script with him.
+Damon asked for Affleck's input, leading to the beginning of their long-standing creative collaboration with Good Will Hunting.
+Affleck and Damon were inspired to work on the script by director Quentin Tarantino's success story with the production of his 1992 film Reservoir Dogs, which had been picked up despite his being a store clerk due to word of mouth: Tarantino had talked about the film with producer Lawrence Bender, who brought the script to film star Harvey Keitel, whose interest in starring in it led to Tarantino's being able to find funding for the film.
+In Los Angeles, the duo secured small roles in films and commercials, sharing their earnings to sustain themselves while trying to break into the film industry without much success.

 "In fact [Affleck's] girlfriend at the time was the janitor in my dorm in my freshman year, which made it even more bizarre.
 So when on Friday night the kids would get too drunk and throw up all over the place, I knew who was going to clear it up and it was someone I considered a friend.
 That kind of shift came out, I think, in the soup of Good Will."